Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/booyahg-slave-of-the-fiend-vgm.md

   "Arcana": !!int "4"
   "Persuasion": !!int "7"
-"damage_resistances": "slashing from nonmagical attacks not made with silvered weapons" "senses": "darkvision 60 ft., passive Perception 11" "languages": "any two languages (usually Abyssal or Infernal)" "cr": "7"
+"damage_resistances": "slashing from nonmagical attacks not made with silvered weapons" "senses": "darkvision 60 ft., darkvision 60 ft., passive Perception 11" "languages": "any two languages (usually Abyssal or Infernal), Goblin" "cr": "7"
 "traits":
 - "desc": "The goblin's innate spellcasting ability is Charisma.
 It can innately cast\